juvern/personal_website/about.md

-#### Version LinkedIn
+#### Version LinkedIn / CV
 _The version I find most vomit inducing.
 It assumes a linear path which puts too much emphasis on where you've worked and what job title you held.
+There is no room to include any extra curricular activities that tells a fuller picture.
 I still have a [LinkedIn page](https://www.linkedin.com/in/juvern/) but I am no longer keeping it up to date._

-Last updated - 7 Nov 2024
+Last updated - 12 Nov 2024

 * 2011 - Graduated with a degree in [Economics](https://www.lse.ac.uk/)
 * 2011 to 2014 - Worked at a [Big 4](https://kpmg.com/uk/en/home.html) and studied for the chartered accountancy qualification